codr7/eli/README.md

 `55`

 #### Return
-`return` evaluates its arguments and exits the current method.
+`return` evaluates its arguments and immediately exits the current method.

 ```
 (^foo [] Int 1 (return 2 3) 4)